 Food bank use has never been greater than it is right now.
 Across Ontario, food banks were visited 7.6 million times between April 1, 2023, and March 31, 2024, an increase of 31% over 2022-2023, and 134% over 2019-2020.2 The last few years have displayed how record-setting inflation, and the effects of the pandemic have strongly impacted families.
 The statistics of food bank use across Ontario show that over 1 million3 different people accessed a food bank over the last year.
 In Toronto, our country's biggest city and our provincial capital, over 1 in 10 residents now rely on food banks.4 Sadly, the situation is not improving.
-57% of clients began accessing the food bank last year.5

-While it's integral to continue supporting charitable efforts, including donations, we know it's not enough.
+57% of clients began accessing a food bank in the last year.5 While it's integral to continue supporting charitable efforts, including donations, we know it's not enough.
 Charity alone cannot remedy the imbalances of class that are embedded within our communities.
 With the privilege present in our society, we must also ensure that justice is situated alongside aid.
 Our youth realize the power of their voice and we aim to amplify them while providing educational opportunities.
 Access to healthy meals is fundamental to ensuring children can thrive in school.
 The National School Food Program, which the Canadian Teachers' Federation (CTF) has advocated for over a decade, will help ensure that children in need across Canada have access to nutritious meals, improving both their health and learning outcomes, and overall success.
 Programs like this are necessary to foster equitable access to education and to promote well-being.
 More information on ETFO's commitment to this program are in the Appendices.
 With the privilege present in our society, we must also ensure that justice is situated alongside aid.

-^{2 2024} Hunger Report Press Release.
-Feed Ontario

-^{3 2024} Hunger Report Press Release.
-Feed Ontario

-4 Who's Hungry Report 2024.
+^{2 2024} Hunger Report.
+Feed Ontario ^{3 2024} Hunger Report.
+Feed Ontario ^{4 2024} Who's Hungry Report.
+Daily Bread Food Bank ^{5 2024} Who's Hungry Report.
 Daily Bread Food Bank

-5 Who's Hungry Report 2024.
-Daily Bread Food Bank

-OKIPHINOKIO

-Hunger in Numbers

-In this section you will find key findings from Daily Bread Food Bank and Feed Ontario.

-ONTARIO

-- More than 1 million unique individuals visited a food bank between April 1, 2023 and March 31, 2024, an increase of 25% over 2022-2023 - Food banks across the province were visited 7.6 million times between April 1, 2023, and March 31, 2024, a 31% increase over 2022-2023, and 134% over 2019-2020 - 2023-2024 is the eighth consecutive year food bank use has risen in the province - 69% of food banks in Feed Ontario's network are concerned about not having enough food to adequately provide support to those in need adequately provide support to those in need - 53% worry about having enough funding to adequately meet the demand in their areas
+Hunger in Numbers In this section you will find key findings from Feed Ontario. - Food banks across the province were visited 7.6 million times between April 1, 2023, and March 31, 2024, a 31% increase over 2022-2023, and 134% over 2019-2020 - 2023-2024 is the eighth consecutive year food bank use has risen in the province - 69% of food banks in Feed Ontario's network are concerned about not having enough food to adequately provide support to those in need - 53% worry about having enough funding to adequately meet the demand in their areas